pvabhishek95/football_data_model/README.md

-# Local development environment for python data projects, with Docker

-Code for the post: [Setting up local dev environment with Docker](https://www.startdataengineering.com/post/local-dev/)
+# Environment setup for the application

 ## Pre-requisite